JoachimGoedhart/DotBlot-analysis/README.md

 -	In_dir = folder with the TIF files (700x300) of the dotblot that must be analysed
 -	Out_dir = folder where all the output files are going to end up (registered images in grayscale, and long format tables with grey values)

-To give the right directions, go on the three dots next to the folder of interest and click on “Copy path”, then past this in the right correspondent directory.
+To give the right directions, go next to the folder of interest on ‘Options’ (three dots) and click on “Copy path”, then paste this in the form for the correspondent directory.

 ## Registration
 This loop will access the TIF files folder and consequently register, quantify, and design output tables for each one of the files.
 "Run" the code and check the output down below.
 Note that CSV files and overlays of the dotblot with the mask will be saved in the directory that you specified as ’out_dir’.